LorittaBot/Loritta/.junie/guidelines.md

     text: "O usuário que você deseja ver as informações dele"
 ```

-## Interactivity
+## Interactivity with Discord Components Related Tasks

-Interactions (such as buttons, select menus, entity menus, etc) should be handled via the `InteractivityManager` class.
+When tasked with features that require the use of components (buttons, select menus, entity menus, etc), you should use the `InteractivityManager` class.

 You should ALWAYS prefer the `___forUser(...)` functions in the `InteractivityManager` class UNLESS if the component you are creating NEEDS to be able to be used by other users.
 Example: If you are implementing a button that, when clicked, increases a counter, and anyone can click on the button to increase the counter.
 Example: `buttonForUser(...)`.

 If you need examples of how button interactivity works, check the following classes: `AchievementsExecutor`, `GiveawayBuilderScreen`, `UserInfoExecutor`.

-You should ONLY handle the interactivity manually when requested.
+When tasked with a feature that requires interactivity, you should ONLY handle the interactivity manually when requested.
 When asked to do it manually, you should create the interaction listener and store the data related to the button on the database, similar to how the `SonhosPayExecutor` class works.

+## Migrating Features Related Tasks

+Here are some tips when you are tasked to migrate features implemented using older systems or frameworks to newer systems.

+* You may encounter some i18n strings that use `{0}`,`{1}`, so on and so forth, especially when tasked to migrate old features.
+In these instances you MUST change the parameter name to something more cohesive.
+* Pieces of code that use `net.perfectdreams.loritta.morenitta.messages.LorittaReply` can be changed to use `styled(content, prefix)` or, if the prefix is not within a message builder, `createStyledContent(content, prefix)`.
+* Only migrate code that uses the legacy `BaseLocale` i18n system when requested.